We are honored and excited to welcome the following keynote speakers and panelists to emma 2026.

 - Presentations of the Nominees for the emma 2026 Best Paper Award

-- Paper sessions
+- Parallel Paper Sessions

 - Dinner Cruise on M/S Camilla on Lake Saimaa

-- Paper sessions
+- Parallel Paper Sessions

 - emma General Assembly